4nd2in/edu/pages/OSI-model.md

 				- **Framing**: This involves dividing data into smaller, manageable  units called [[Frame]] before transmission.
 				- **Addressing**: This involves including the [[MAC address]] of both the sender and the receiver within the frame header.
 This allows network devices to determine whether they are the intended recipients of incoming frames and process the data accordingly
 		- A typical protocol for this layer is Ethernet.
 Compared to the physical layer, Ethernet in this layer defines the frame structure, such as addressing schemes.
+		- A network switch is an example of a data link layer device
 	- ## Physical layer (1)
 		- This layer provides an interface between the device (eg. computers) and the transmission medium
 		- It provides modulation, which is the process of converting the data into radio waves by adding the information to an electrical or optical nerve signal.